mautic/developer-documentation-new/docs/components/campaigns.rst

 Importing via Command line
 ==========================

-First, copy the campaign data ZIP file to your DDEV container:
+First, copy the campaign data ZIP file to your DDEV container or the appropriate location for your environment.
+(The below assumes you have installed using Docker Compose; you may require SFTP or SCP for your environment.):

 .. code-block:: bash